 Microsoft prides itself on including many of its new products and features within its existing offerings.
 This is true for its analytics products: Power BI and PowerApps.
-While Power BI allows for integrating SaaS applications into common, shareable dashboards, PowerApps also allows organizations to build custom applications that support this data without having a highly technical background.
+While Power BI allows for integrating SaaS applications into common, shareable dashboards, PowerApps also allows organizations to build custom applications and integrations that support this data without having a highly technical background.
 If this sounds interesting to you, there’s good news!
 If you already pay for Microsoft products such as Office 365 or Dynamics 365 you may already have access to PowerApps.
 If not, it is probably still within your budget.

 PowerApps is generally licensed on a per-user basis meaning each user who accesses the service to create and run apps needs a license.
 Office 365 and Dynamics 365 customers can immediately benefit from the PowerApps and Microsoft Flow capabilities that these offerings include.
 Customers who want to build apps and flows that access data sources outside Office 365 and Dynamics 365, or need additional functionality, can purchase standalone subscriptions to PowerApps and Microsoft Flow.
 There are important differences in functionality between these groups of licenses.